ropensci/bowerbird/README.md

 Some subtleties to bear in mind:

 1. If the data source delivers compressed files, you will most likely want to decompress them after downloading.
 The postprocess options `pp_decompress`, `pp_unzip`, etc will do this for you.
 By default, these *do not* delete the compressed files after decompressing.
-The reason for this is so that on the next synchronisation run, the local (compressed) copy can be compared to the remote compressed copy, and the download can be skipped if nothing has changed.
-Deleting local compressed files will save space on your file system, but may result in every file being re-downloaded on every synchronisation run.
+The reason for this is so that on the next synchronization run, the local (compressed) copy can be compared to the remote compressed copy, and the download can be skipped if nothing has changed.
+Deleting local compressed files will save space on your file system, but may result in every file being re-downloaded on every synchronization run.

 2. You will almost certainly want to specify `--recursive` as part of the `method_flags`.
-The synchronisation process saves files relative to the `local_file_root` directory specified in the call to `bb_config`.
+The synchronization process saves files relative to the `local_file_root` directory specified in the call to `bb_config`.
 If `--recursive` is specified, then wget creates a directory structure that follows the URL structure.
 For example, calling `wget --recursive http://www.somewhere.org/monkey/banana/dataset.zip` will save the local file `www.somewhere.org/monkey/banana/dataset.zip`.
 Thus, specifying `--recursive` will keep data files from different sources naturally separated into their own directories.
 Without this flag, you are likely to get all downloaded files saved into your `local_file_root`.

 3. If you want to include/exclude certain files from being downloaded, use the `--accept`, `--reject`, `--accept-regex`, and `--reject-regex` flags.
 Note that `--accept` and `--reject` apply to file names (not the full path), and can be comma-separated lists of file name suffixes or patterns.
 The `--accept-regex` and `--reject-regex` flags apply to the full path but can only be a single regular expression each.